DW-Wu/PKU_SMS_UG_Thesis/README.md

 You must set `documentclass` to `ctexbook` in order to use this style file.

+The font names (see comments in `pkuugthesis.sty`) may also need to be changed for different system requirements (I use macOS Big Sur 11.5).

 ## :bangbang: Further operations besides the style file :bangbang:
 You should also input the following commands after `\begin{document}` to set the headers and footers (use the package `fancyhdr` first).
 ```LaTeX